View FAQ By Topic

-All Shore360 buildings are secured at entry by Security Guards 24/7 and Access Card Readers to all work areas.
+All Shore360 buildings are secured at entry by security guards 24/7 and access card readers to all work areas.
 There are two types of working space within Shore360 Inc., — open workspace and dedicated rooms.
-The open space is built using the standard partitioned workstations designed for voice and non-voice service activities while dedicated rooms are designed as per clients’ discretion.
-All operating environments are considered quarantine areas and facilities like pantries, meeting rooms, and break out areas are provided to minimise distractions and disruptions within the area of productivity.
+The open space is built using the standard partitioned workstations designed for voice and non-voice service activities, while dedicated rooms are configured under client direction.
+All operating environments are considered quarantine areas, and facilities like pantries, meeting rooms, and break out areas are provided to minimise distractions and disruptions within the area of productivity.

 Are there risks of technical or infrastructure failures?